 A template for the monthly report shall be prepared and populated and includes as a minimum:

-Description of monitoring location and any activities occurring nearby/within the site that could be sources of noise or vibration;
+description of monitoring location and any activities occurring nearby/within the site that could be sources of noise or vibration;

-Description of noise or vibration monitoring equipment including serial numbers and dates of last calibration;
+description of noise or vibration monitoring equipment including serial numbers and dates of last calibration;

-Dates and results of field calibration checks within the reporting period;
+dates and results of field calibration checks within the reporting period;

-Commentary on weather conditions and any data excluded due to unsuitable weather conditions and/or any uncertainty in the results due to weather related interference;
+commentary on weather conditions and any data excluded due to unsuitable weather conditions and/or any uncertainty in the results due to weather related interference;

-Summary of measured noise or vibration levels over the reporting period including the typical hourly level for weekday daytime, Friday, Saturday, and night times;
+summary of measured noise or vibration levels over the reporting period including the typical hourly level for weekday daytime, Friday, Saturday, and night times;

-Provide data for the periods as shown in Table 5.1 (below) in graphical form; and
+provide data for the periods as shown in Table 5.1 (below) in graphical form; and

-Report on the typical hourly level (mode average) for weekday, Friday, Saturday, evenings and night time.
+report on the typical hourly level (mode average) for weekday, Friday, Saturday, evenings and night time.

 For the final report, the information in Table 5.1 shall be reported.